Art-Based Money Laundering: How It Works, Red Flags, and How to Detect It

 Art-based money laundering is a financial crime method in which criminals exploit the global art market to conceal, transfer, or integrate illicit funds.
 It belongs to the broader category of anti-money laundering (AML) and is classified by the Financial Action Task Force (FATF) as a typology within the designated non-financial businesses and professions (DNFBP) sector.

 The art market is attractive for this purpose for three structural reasons.
 First, prices are inherently subjective.
-A painting that sold for $50,000 in 2010 can legitimately fetch $2 million a decade later depending on provenance, artist reputation, and market sentiment, making inflated or deflated inter-party sales difficult to challenge.
-Second, private sales have historically been conducted with little paper trail.
-Dealers and auction houses have, until recently, faced no obligation to verify beneficial ownership or file suspicious transaction reports.
+A painting that sold for $50,000 in 2010 can legitimately fetch $2 million a decade later depending on provenance, artist reputation, and market sentiment, which makes an inflated or deflated sale between two parties almost impossible to challenge from the outside.
+Second, ownership can be held anonymously through shell companies or nominee buyers, and until 2020 in both the US and the EU most dealers had no obligation to identify who was actually buying.
 Third, artworks are high-value, low-weight, and internationally mobile.
-They can cross borders, sit in freeport storage facilities, and change ownership without the controls applied to equivalent cash sums.
+Freeport warehouses in Geneva, Singapore, Luxembourg, and Delaware let works be bought and sold while physically remaining outside any customs jurisdiction, with title transfers documented on paper alone.

 The global art market generates roughly $65 billion in annual sales, according to the Art Basel and UBS Art Market Report.
-FATF flagged the sector as high-risk for money laundering as early as its 2013 typology report, noting that the combination of private sales, shell-company buyers, and unregulated intermediaries created a near-perfect three-stage placement and layering mechanism.
+FATF flagged the sector as high-risk for money laundering as early as its 2013 typology report, noting that private sales, shell-company buyers, and unregulated intermediaries together created a near-perfect placement and layering mechanism.

 Financial institutions are directly implicated.
 Art purchases are funded through wire transfers, private banking accounts, and art-backed lending.
-That makes banks participants in the transaction chain, not passive observers, and places SAR obligations squarely on them even when the art dealer has none.
+That makes banks participants in the transaction chain rather than passive observers, and places SAR obligations squarely on them even in jurisdictions where the dealer has none.

 How does Art-Based Money Laundering work?